minhtriet326/minhtriet.github.io/_posts/2020-07-09-readinglist.md

 ### September
 Bad blood, one hell of a depressing read.
 EH may have treated people badly, but according to what I've read till now, we don't know what the causes are.
 Is she like this from the beginning?

+### November
+Update on Bad blood: I still do not know the causes of the way people run Theranos that way.

+## 2021
+### January
+Merchants of Doubt.
+I thought Bad blood was depressing, oh boy how wrong I was.
+Moral compass and choices were underrated.